eso-mechanics/eso-mechanics/trials/hel-ra-citadel.md

     </div>
     <div id="timeline-descriptions-wrapper">
       <div class="section" data-description="bridge">
-        <h2>The Bridge (and first trash packs)</h2>
+        <h2>The Bridge (and first trash pack)</h2>
         <p>After crossing the bridge you will be met with multiple waves of smaller enemies.
 None of these are significant but there are a lot of them to deal with before moving on.</p>
         <div class="spoiler">
           <input type="checkbox" class="spoiler-button">
           <div class="spoiler-head">Strategies</div>
           <div class="spoiler-body">
             <p>Typically, the group stacks at the start of the bridge, mounts up and tries to move as one unit all the way to the last pillar on your left where you can line of sight the enemies.
-You can choose to handle these wave by wave, having your tank group them up and your DPS burn them down if you want, however.</p>
+You can choose to handle these wave by wave, however, having your tank group them up and your DPS burn them down if you want.</p>
             <p>The advantage of running behind the pillar is that the melee mobs will end up stacking themselves on the group so everyone knows where to drop their damage and heals.
 You will have enemies on both sides of the pillar (facing back towards the bridge) so your tank/s should be pulling in the archers.
 This method is usually quicker but if someone gets left behind and focussed they may struggle to survive.</p>
           </div>
         </div>